lednikita0481/Hash-Table-research/README.md

 ## Goals:
 - To implement a hash table
 - To test several hash functions for distribution uniformity
-- To research the hash table and implement at least 3 optimisations different ways
+- To research the hash table and implement at least 3 optimisations in different ways

 ## Tools
 Laptop Honor Magicbook 15 with AMD Ryzen™ 5 5500U, Linux Mint x64 OS, callgrind, g++ compiler, NASM assembly.

 ## Theory reference
 **Hash table** is a data structure.
-It stores all its elements as a pair of key and value.
-Key is a unique number for value indexing.
+It stores all its elements as a pair of keys and values.
+The key is a unique number for value indexing.
-Hash table has several lists, in wich data is stored.
-List number is calculated with **hash function**.
-It takes the key and return the list number, in wich we store the value.
+The hash table has several lists, in which data is stored.
+The list number is calculated with the **hash function**.
+It takes the key and returns the list number, in which we store the value.

-If hash function returns a number of already used list for a new value, **collision** occures.
-Such situations can be handled different ways.
-I used chain method.
+If the hash function returns a number of already used list for a new value, **collision** occurs.
+Such situations can be handled in different ways.
+I used the chain method.
-The idea of it is that elements with the same hash are stored in linked list:
+The idea of it is that elements with the same hash are stored in a linked list:
 <img src="Optimisation/graphs/hash table.jpeg">

-If we use good hash function, it returns different list number for different keys, so data becomes distributed uniformly across the table.
-In this way, hash table becomes a useful instrument to insert or find a value quickly.
-First part of my work is exactly researching some different hash functions.
+If we use a good hash function, it returns different list numbers for different keys, so data becomes distributed uniformly across the table.
+In this way, our hash table becomes a useful instrument to insert or find a value quickly.
+The first part of my work is exactly researching some different hash functions.

 ## Part 1.
 Hash functions research

-To show the result in undestandable form, I will make graphs of the dependance of the collisions amount on list number fo every of analyzed function.
+To show the result in an understandable form, I will make graphs of the dependence of the amount of the collision on the list number for every analyzed function.
 <img src="No optimisation/graphs/graphs.png">

 ### 1. Returns 1
-You can hardly ever imagine hash function worse then this.
-It vanishes all the sence of hash table.
+You can hardly ever imagine a hash function worse than this.
+It vanishes all the sense of hash tables.
 Was implemented only for educational purposes.
 > Dispersion = 597962
 ~~~C++
 long Hash_Just_One(const Word* word)